ashharrison90/ashharrison90.github.io/__content__/posts/bye-bye-popups.md

 ---
 title: 'Bye bye popups'
-excerpt: "I never liked them anyway.
+excerpt: "For about 5 hours, our custom popups completely disappeared.
 Here's how Google ruined my day."
 coverImage: '/assets/blog/bye-bye-popups/popups-demo-page.png'
 date: '2021-06-11T17:00:07.322Z'
+tags: ['javascript', 'angularjs', 'cypress', 'chrome']
 ---

-In April, for about 5 hours, our custom popups completely disappeared.

-## "At least the tests caught it"
+## End to end tests are important

 At the time, we used [Cypress](https://www.cypress.io/) for our end-to-end tests.
 We have a test that runs locally that looks something like: